Language

 What is absolute zero?

-Absolute zero is the lowest possible temperature, where all molecular motion stops.
-It equals 0 Kelvin, -273.15°C, or -459.67°F. Nothing can be colder than absolute zero.
+Absolute zero is the lowest possible temperature, where molecular motion theoretically stops.
+It equals 0 Kelvin, -273.15°C, or -459.67°F. Because Kelvin and Rankine start from this point, they never go negative.

 What is Gas Mark and where is it used?